Jean-Louis Gasset: Career

 In June 2018, having turned Saint-Étienne's season around to finish sixth, missing out on the UEFA Europa League on goal difference to Bordeaux, Gasset was given another year in the job.
 A year later, having come fourth and secured a place in that European competition, he resigned due to disputes with the board over transfer budgets.

 Gasset was hired by Bordeaux on 12 August 2020, after Paulo Sousa's exit.
 On 27 July 2021 he left the club.

 On 20 May 2022, Gasset was appointed coach of Ivory Coast, succeeding Patrice Beaumelle, whose contract expired on 6 April 2022.
-He handed his resignation on 24 January 2024, following a poor performance at the group stages of the 2023 Africa Cup of Nations hosted by Ivory Coast.
+He handed his resignation on 24 January 2024, following a poor performance at the group stages of the 2023 Africa Cup of Nations on home soil.
+Emerse Faé then led the team to the title.

 On 20 February 2024, Gasset became the head coach of Marseille, following the dismissal of Gennaro Gattuso.

 On 7 April 2025, Gasset left Montpellier by mutual consent as the club sat last in Ligue 1.

+Death

+Gasset died on 26 December 2025, at the age of 72.